ACDguide/BigData/BigData/software/software-python1.md

     Scikit-learn is built on top of viz., NumPy and SciPy.
 Scikit-learn supports most of the classical supervised and unsupervised learning algorithms.
 Scikit-learn can also be used for data-mining and data-analysis.

 [TensorFlow](https://www.tensorflow.org)
     TensorFlow is developed by Google to develop and train ML models.
-Basic data structure is a tensor.
+The basic data structure is a tensor.
 TensorFlow can efficiently execute low-level tensor operations on CPU, GPU, TPU.

 ```
 As machine learning is very popular there are plenty of resources available online.
 The [Realpython website](https://realpython.com/tutorials/machine-learning/), for example has several machine learning related tutorials.